On the origin of multifrequency temporal and spectral variability in Ton 599: Summary

 \section{Summary}

-\begin{itemize} \item The Bayesian block methodology turned out to be the best way to characterize the light curve into various high and low flux states. \item We identified three bright gamma-ray flares during the years 2019 to 2024. \item Rise and decay time of flares are found to be in the range of 1 - 7 hours. \item The Fvar shows a s=double hump structure resembling the broadband SED. \item The XMM-Newton spectra taken during the flaring episode show the black-body component suggesting the possible contribution of the accretion disk in the jet emission. \item The gamma-ray spectral points show a clear break around 10 GeV suggesting the emission region to be located within the BLR. \item A double-log normal flux distribution is found. \item The gamma-ray, optical, and X-ray were found to be highly correlated with zero time lag suggesting their co-spatial origin. \item A Total of 16 years of Fermi data is used to derive the PSD which is best fitted with a single power-law suggesting a long baseline is required to probe the characteristic time scale. \item One-zone leptonic model is successfully used to fit the broadband data and the finding is that the high flux state is most probably caused by the increase in the magnetic field and the rise in the Doppler factor. \end{itemize}
+The Bayesian block methodology turned out to be the best way to characterise the light curve into various high and low flux states.
+We identified three bright gamma-ray flares during the years 2019 to 2024.
+The rise and decay time of flares are found to be in the range of 1 - 7 hours.
+The F$_{\text{var}}$ shows a double hump structure resembling the broadband SED.
+The XMM-Newton spectra taken during the flaring episode reveal the presence of a thermal black-body component, suggesting the possible contribution of the accretion disk in the total jet emission.
+The gamma-ray spectral points show a clear break around 10 GeV, suggesting the emission region to be located within the BLR.
+A double-log normal flux distribution is found, which is rarely seen in blazars.
+The gamma-ray, optical, and X-ray emissions were found to be highly correlated with zero time lag, suggesting their co-spatial origin.
+A total of 16 years of Fermi data are used to derive the PSD, which is best fitted with a single power law, suggesting that a long baseline is required to probe the characteristic time scale.
+One-zone leptonic model is successfully used to fit the broadband data, and the finding is that the high flux state is most probably caused by the increase in the magnetic field and the rise in the Doppler factor.
+The results of XMM-Newton spectral modeling, along with the flux distribution, suggest there is a possible disk-jet coupling in this source.